Umbrella Company in Philippines

 Step 1: Fill in BIR Form 1700 ‘Annual Income Tax for Individuals Earning Purely Compensation Income (Including Non-Business/Non-Profession Related Income) and Marginal Income Earners’

 Print and complete 3 copies of BIR Form 1700.
-This can be downloaded here.
+This can be downloaded here(link is external).

 The following documentation is required: